google/zetasql/docs/functions-and-operators.md

       <td>
         Matches 2 digits.
 If the matched number <code>n</code> is <code>12</code>, sets <code>temp = 0</code>; otherwise, sets <code>temp = n</code>.
 If
-        the matched value of the AM/PM format element is PM, sets
+        the matched value of the A.M./P.M. format element is P.M., sets
         <code>temp = n + 12</code>.
 Sets the hour part to <code>temp</code>.
         A meridian indicator must be present in the format model, when HH is present.
       </td>
       <td>
-        Input for HH:MI PM: '03:30 PM'<br />
+        Input for HH:MI P.M.: '03:30 P.M.'<br />
         Output as TIME: 15:30:00
       </td>
     </tr>